 A Day of Information for a Lifetime of Action (DILA)

-Through our DILA Program we aspire to a world where youth are increasingly and meaningfully engaged in building a better world, both today and in the future.
+Through our DILA Program we hope to inspire youth to be increasingly and meaningfully engaged in their community.